 Pick A Name.
 But Not Just Any Name.

 Next, you’ll want to choose a name for the corporation.
-But before you rush to order custom letterhead, you’ll want to determine whether the name is available in your state of formation and in any other states where your corporation may qualify to do business.
+But before you rush to order custom letterhead, you’ll want to determine whether the name is available in Washington and in any other states where your corporation may qualify to do business.
 In Washington, you can see if your chosen name is available on the secretary of state’s website.